kamilsadik/Kreana/README.md

 Source: [*Continuous Organizations Whitepaper*](https://github.com/C-ORG/whitepaper/)

 While this provides a way for the organization to raise money, the mechanism loses the continuous liquidity for both buys and sales provided by the traditional bonding curve.
-This is fine for the Continuous Organizations use case (where the objective is fundraising, and liqudity provision can be left to other secondary market exchanges), but is undesirable for a revenue-generating and liquidity-providing use case.
+This is fine for the Continuous Organizations use case (where the objective is fundraising, and liqudity provision can be left to other secondary market exchanges), but is undesirable for a use case requiring revenue-generation and liquidity-provision.

 ## Dynamic Automated Market Maker

 ### Motivation

-The drawbacks of the BitClout.com and Continuous Organizations use of bonding curves motivate a new mechanism which both:
+The drawbacks of the BitClout.com and Continuous Organizations approaches to bonding curves motivate a new mechanism which both:
 1. Provides constant liquidity for a token, and
 2. Generates extractable revenue for the issuer of the token